nanocurrency/nano-docs/docs/glossary.md

 The most recent block added to the account chain.
 Also called the head block.
 Can be either confirmed or unconfirmed.

 #### genesis
+The first [account](#account) to be created, containing the maximum amount of Nano to ever exist.
+From here the funds were sent to other wallets; for distribution or to be [burned](#burn).

 #### head block
 See [frontier](#frontier).